AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 ## Can I use a custom image across regions?

 No, custom images cannot be used across regions.
-For example, a custom image created from an instance in the China \(Hangzhou\) region cannot be used to create an ECS instance in the China \(Shanghai\) region.
+For example, a custom image created from an instance in the China \(Hangzhou\) region cannot be used to create an instance in the China \(Shanghai\) region.

 If you want to use a custom image across regions, you can copy the image to the destination region.
 For more information, see [Copy custom images](/intl.en-US/Images/Custom image/Copy custom images.md).

 ## Can a custom image created from a subscription instance be used to create a pay-as-you-go instance?

 Yes, a custom image created from a subscription instance can be used to create a pay-as-you-go instance.
-The usage of custom images has nothing to do with the billing methods of instances.
+The use of custom images has nothing to do with the billing methods of instances.

-## I created an ECS instance from a custom image and specified a system disk capacity greater than that in the image.
+## I created an ECS instance from a custom image and specified a system disk capacity larger than that in the image.
 However, the system disk capacity of the new ECS instance is the same as that in the image.
 What do I do?

 The system disk capacity of an instance created from a custom image may fail to be expanded due to one of the following reasons: The cloud-init service is not installed, the cloud-init service fails, or the file systems do not support the capacity expansion.

 You can manually expand the system disk capacity.

-## Why do I need to comment out mount entries when I create a custom image or an instance?
+## Why must I comment out mount entries when I create a custom image or an instance?

 When you create an instance from a custom image, the following situations may cause failures to mount disks: